 Master of Science in

-Human Security & Resilience
+Human Security and Resilience

-Students benefit from being part of a cutting-edge program whose curriculum is designed to align with current events and security practices, policies, laws and solutions.
+Embry-Riddle’s graduate degree in Human Security and Resilience is an online program designed for working professionals who want to transition into careers that address these global challenges.
+Students benefit from being part of a cutting-edge program whose curriculum is designed to align with current events and security practices, policies, legal frameworks and solutions.

 Program Outcomes

-Human Security & Resilience Career Opportunities
+Human Security and Resilience Career Opportunities

 Careers and Employers